 - 1. For your safety use only recommended accessories.
-Use of any other accessories may increase the risk of injury.
-See Recommended Accessory section of manual. - 2.
+Use of any other accessories may increase the risk of injury. - 2.
 Use of grinding wheels, abrasive or cut off wheels, or wire wheels is dangerous because they can break explosively and throw pieces.
 You can be blinded or recieve a life threatening puncture wound.
 Do not use grinding wheels, abrasive/cut off wheels or wire wheels.